 A local specialty containing seasonal vegetables and seafood over seasoned Niigata rice.
 It is steamed and arranged in a container made from cedar wood.

 Matsudai Shibatoge Onsen Unkai

-This inn is 400 metres above sea level and has an exquisite outdoor bath that overlooks the mountains of the Uonuma Range and terraced rice paddies.
-With the right conditions, a sea of clouds form so you feel as though you are floating on them.
+This inn is 400 meters above sea level and has an exquisite outdoor bath that overlooks the mountains of the Uonuma Range and terraced rice paddies.
+With the right conditions, a sea of clouds forms so you feel as though you are floating on them.

 Kirinzan Onsen Yukitsubaki-no-Yado Furusawaya

-Opened since 1935, this ryokan faces the Agano River and the foothills of Mt.Kirin.
+Opened in 1935, this ryokan faces the Agano River and the foothills of Mt.Kirin.
 With only 15 rooms available, you are guaranteed a serene stay with gorgeous views of the surrounding nature.

 Osado Onsen Hotel Osado

 Situated on Cape Kasuga, the open-air baths offer panoramic views of the coastline so you can sit back and relax while taking in the scenery.
 The meals also feature plenty of choice seasonal produce from Sado Island.